-Adjustment models for different operating modes
+Adjustment models for different operating modes (industrial projects)

-If a facility has multiple modes of operation, separate adjustment models may need to be created for each mode which may result in fewer data points being available to create each model.
+In industrial applications, if a facility has multiple modes of operation, separate adjustment models may need to be created for each mode which may result in fewer data points being available to create each model.
 In some cases, a single adjustment model may be created by incorporating additional relevant variables that account for the different energy consumption patterns for the different operational modes, rather than opting for multiple models, such as 1-shift and 2 shift operations.